gabrielleandro0801/typescript-design-patterns/README.md

 The instantiation of the complex object remain encapsulated inside the Builder.

+## Command
+It is the pattern that encapsulates a request as an object, allowing you to parameterize clients with operations, queue or log requests, and support undoable operations.

+It decouples the object that invokes the operation (the invoker) from the one that knows how to perform it (the receiver).

+The command object contains all the information needed to perform an action, including the method to call, the method’s arguments, and the receiver of the method.

 ## Result
 It is the pattern used to avoid throwing **exceptions** in the code.